quarterback/SimBaseballCalc/README.md

 # OOTP Fantasy Calculator

 For years, I've wanted a modular Fantasy calculator that lets you play OOTP like a fantasy league in all the various different formats, but didn't feel like building it myself because it's a huge lift for something so trivial.
 Then I realized all you really need is a calculator for making sense of the points, then all you need is a separate spreadsheet to play how you want.
 Since OOTP is mostly a solo game anyway, I figure that anyone dorky would just figure out how to make this work for themselves.

-This is pretty bare bones, built in less than an hour and is mostly just for me, I guess I'll share it someday.
+What started as a simple calculator has grown into a suite of tools for analyzing OOTP data in ways the game doesn't provide.
+Now including advanced metric calculations, Statcast-style analytics, and various ways to play fantasy-style games with your OOTP league.
+This is still pretty bare bones and mostly for me, but it's become more useful than I initially imagined.
 Fork and update it to your heart's content if you find it.

-Ideal state, someday there could be more features to something like this...but it's a limited use case tool and this already surpasses my hopes and dreams.
+## Version 1.7.1
+Current version includes fantasy calculators, advanced stats tools, player valuation systems, and solo game modes.
+Each tool can be used independently or together to enhance your OOTP experience.

 ## Features